bilalnurhusien/PrimsAlgorithm/README.md

     This program is free software.

     Description:
-    Prim's minimum spanning tree algorithm was used to compute the overall cost of a minimum spanning tree.
+    Prim's algorithm was used to compute the overall cost of a minimum spanning tree.

     Input File:
     The input file contains an adjacency list representation of an undirected